annelo-msft/gists/clientmodel/readme.md

 #### Options

 Two options types are provided: a `ServiceClientOptions` type that enables configuring the client instance, and a `RequestOptions` type that can be passed to protocol methods to change options for the duration of the service method invocation, or to change how the protocol method itself functions.
 Both client-users and client-authors can use these types to change client and service method behavior, and precedence rules are built into these types.

+A full discussion of options types available to both client-users and client-authors can be found in [Configuring ClientModel clients](https://github.com/annelo-msft/gists/blob/main/clientmodel/options.md).

 #### Customizing the pipeline